For the Pre-Ferment Dough

 Start by preheating your oven to 500°F with a rack in the center.
-If you have unglazed ceramic tiles or a break or pizza stone, place it in the oven to help even out the heating in the oven and replicate the effect of a brick oven.
+If you have unglazed ceramic tiles or pizza stone, place it in the oven to help even out the heating in the oven and replicate the effect of a brick oven.
 Also, place a metal pan on a lower oven rack.
 You’ll add water to this when you place the baguettes in the oven, creating a steamier atmosphere which, in turn, creates a crustier loaf.

 Set out a two cup measuring cup of cold or ice water and have a spray bottle of cold water handy.

 When the oven has preheated, use a very sharp chef’s knife or bread lame to create three angled slashes down to top of the baguette.
 Hold your blade at approximately a 45° angle to help create an “ear” on the slashes.

 Working quickly, Open the oven and place the baguettes inside on the centered rack.
 Pour the cold water the pan and shut the door quickly.

 Allow the loaf to bake for 2 minutes, then open the door and quickly spray the walls and loaves with cold water.
 Bake for another minute, then repeat the spraying.